How to look for records of... Immigration and immigrants

 Alien registration cards of London residents

-Search a sample of Metropolitan Police aliens registration cards (£) for the London area, dating from 1914.
-These records are from MEPO 35.
+Search a sample of open digitised Metropolitan Police aliens registration cards (£) for the London area, dating from 1914.

-Owing to the sensitive nature of these cards, they are closed during the lifetime of the individuals concerned or until they can be assumed to be deceased.
-See section 5.1 for information about how to request restricted records under the Freedom of Information Act.
+Owing to the sensitive nature of these cards, they may be closed during the lifetime of the individuals concerned or until they can be assumed to be deceased.
+You can make a Freedom of Information request using the link in the catalogue description.

 Registers of aliens from around the country in local archives